 Worm infestation has deleterious effects in poultry birds: layers, broilers, turkey, and others.
 Parasitic worms in poultry are conventionally controlled using anthelmintics or dewormers; these are used in most commercial poultry farms.
 These drugs come with the withdrawal periods, period whereby the products of the poultry birds are unfit for human consumption.

-This is not safe for the consumers and the productivity of your flock, is it?
+safe for the consumers and the productivity of your flock, is it?

 The use of herbs to control worms in poultry birds is safer and more economical for several reasons.
 Firstly, herbs are cheaper compared to dewormers; herbs are non-toxic and have no detrimental effects on consumers upon consumption and most interestingly, when you use herbs for worm control, there is no withdraw period, meaning, the poultry products are safe for consumption anytime

 So what are the herbs that can be used for controlling worms in chickens?

 shown that some herbs can be used to control worms in poultry effectively; some